Visiting the Pedestal

 Pedestal reservations are not available on Liberty Island.

 PICKING UP YOUR PEDESTAL RESERVATIONS

-Pedestal tickets can be printed out at home or picked up at the ticket office Will Call window at either Liberty State Park or Battery Park (click here for Directions to those sites) by the ticket purchaser.
-To pick up the tickets, the purchaser must show photo ID and the same credit card used to reserve the tickets.
+Pedestal tickets can be printed out at home or picked up at the ticket office Will Call window at either Liberty State Park or Battery Park (click here for directions to those sites) by the ticket purchaser.
+When picking up the tickets, the purchaser must show photo ID and the same credit card used to reserve the tickets.

 The entrance to the pedestal is located directly behind the Statue of Liberty in the white tent.
 Those with pedestal reservations must first show their tickets to the park rangers at the entrance.
 All visitors (except for children younger than four years old) must show valid pedestal tickets.
 The National Park Service appreciates your cooperation during this process.

 Certain items are not permitted inside the pedestal, including: FOOD, DRINKS, AND BACKPACKS OF ANY TYPE.

 Please see a National Park Service Ranger on-site if you have any specific questions or contact us in advance.

 Locker Rental Information: Lockers are available at the crown/pedestal check-in tent.
 An attendant is available to make change for large bills.
 Only bills are accepted (no credit card).

 Visitors may walk or take an elevator (part of the way) to the top of the pedestal.
 Although there are short staircases before and after the main elevator, visitors with disabilities should refer to our Accessibility page for more information.